OCTOBER 2024 EXHIBITION:

 “Second Sacrificial Cocks”.
 The solitary figures in works such as “Woman with Umbrella” and “The World in Perspective” reflect the isolation Egonu would at times experience as a Black artist in post-war Britain.

-Chinwe Chukwuogo-Roy OBE (1952–2012) was a prominent Nigerian-British artist known for her official portrait of Queen Elizabeth II, commissioned for the Queen’s Golden Jubilee in 2002, making her the first Nigerian artist to achieve this honor.
+Chinwe Chukwuogo-Roy MBE (1952–2012) was a prominent Nigerian-British artist known for her official portrait of Queen Elizabeth II, commissioned for the Queen’s Golden Jubilee in 2002, making her the first Nigerian artist to achieve this honor.
 Her experiences as a refugee during the Biafran War shaped her art, which often explored identity and resilience.
 After moving to Britain in 1975 and earning a BA in Graphic Design, she gained acclaim for her distinctive style and notable commissions,

 including portraits of Kriss Akabusi.
 In 2009, she was appointed MBE for her contributions to art and education.
 Her legacy endures through works like “Migrants No Entry”, featured in the ‘Waves of Change: Artistic Journeys From Nigeria To Britain’ exhibition.